-If your kid puts up a fuss when it comes time to brush, floss, and rinse, don't let him off the hook.
-Make it clear he doesn't have a choice.
+If your kid puts up a fuss when it comes time to brush, floss, and rinse, don't let them off the hook.
+Make it clear they don't have a choice.

-Some tips to coax your reluctant child to brush on his own or get your little one to let you help:
+Some tips to coax your reluctant child to brush on their own or get your little one to let you help:

 Be patient.
 Kids can start brushing their teeth with help from a grownup around 2 or 3.
 But they may not be ready to go it alone until about age 6.
 And it can take until around age 10 until children perfect their flossing skills.